With call intelligence software, you first need to understand what problem you’re trying to solve.

 Everyone loves post-call analytics, but the real magic is in real-time capabilities for your team live on a call.
 This is more of a niche offering, but there are some pretty cool options out there for real-time call intelligence software.

-But I know what you’re going to ask next – Why do companies choose to invest in this type of technology?
+Why do companies choose to invest in this type of technology?

 Improved customer experience: Call intelligence software provides businesses with real-time insights into their call operations, which helps them to identify areas for improvement.
 Happy customers equal happy agents.